evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Preliminaries

 \section{Preliminaries}

-The present section describes event-based cameras and summarizes work related to data representations and classification methods, as well as neuromorphic datasets and event-based data generation tools (simulators and emulators).
-This preliminary description is needed for the later introduction of the proposed methods and the experimental evaluation.
+This section provides an overview of event-based cameras and synthesizes research on data representations, classification methods, neuromorphic datasets, and tools for event-based data generation, including simulators and emulators.
+This description is required to introduce the proposed method and its evaluation.

-Before going into more details, it is helpful to mention that most works that classify event data have followed a pipeline similar to the one shown in Figure \ref{fig:proposal-arch}.
-This includes having an event representation that captures the event's spatial and temporal evolution, a feature extractor, a classifier layer, and sometimes also includes a sequence module that analyses longer temporal patterns.
+Most studies that have addressed classification problems of event data have used a process similar to that shown in Figure~\ref{fig:proposal-arch}.
+This process involves an event representation that captures spatial and temporal progression, a feature extractor, a classification layer, and sometimes a sequence module for analyzing temporal patterns.